Assam govt orders judicial probe into firing incident in Darrang district during anti-encroachment drive | english.lokmat.com

 Assam govt orders judicial probe into firing incident in Darrang district during anti-encroachment drive

-The Assam government has ordered a judicial probe into a firing incident that took place in Dhalpur killing two policemen in Darrang district during an anti-encroachment drive.
+The Assam government has ordered a judicial probe into a firing incident that took place in Dhalpur, killing two civilians and injuring nine policemen in Darrang district during an anti-encroachment drive.

-The Assam government has ordered a judicial probe into a firing incident that took place in Dhalpur killing two policemen in Darrang district during an anti-encroachment drive.
+The Assam government has ordered a judicial probe into a firing incident that took place in Dhalpur, killing two civilians and injuring nine policemen in Darrang district during an anti-encroachment drive.

 As per the official notification, the inquiry would be conducted under the chairmanship of a retired Judge of Gauhati High Court.